The benefits of blending your apprenticeship program

 As a provider, once the content has been created, it can be built into your delivery plan and requires very little human intervention.
 This will free your delivery teams to increase their contact time with a greater number of apprentices’.
 Efficient use of blended delivery can increase your capacity to deliver apprenticeships by 100%.

 9. Customization of content

 Online content can easily be customized to reflect the vision and values of any provider.
 You can add content to reflect the ‘way we do things around here’.

 As it’s online, it’s at any time of day or night, it can be made available to a wider audience thus increasing your reach.

-At Learning Pool we already have a vast amount of content that is designed, available and mapped to the Apprenticeship Standards.
+At Learning Pool we already have a vast amount of content that is designed, available and mapped to the Apprenticeship Standards and will deliver clear benefits to your apprenticeship training.
 Get in touch if you would like to find out more.

 Get in touch to discover how we can help